lspector/Clojush/README.txt

           - Added namespaces for all example files.
           - Updated README to mention requirement for clojure 1.2 and to remove mention of ClojureX which has been discontinued.
+          - Converted structures to records (a clojure 1.2 feature, should be faster).